The BIES certificate program requires completion of four academic courses:

 SPPA 6620 - Speech and Language Assessment in Bilingual Populations

 3 credits.
 Study of the principles and techniques of assessing bilingual populations, with emphasis on the Spanish-English bilingual speaker.
 Instruction in formal and informal methods and strategies for assessing speech and language skills in children and adults.
-Offered spring semester.
+Offered fall semester.

 SPPA 6630 - Speech and Language Intervention in Bilingual Populations